What does it mean to be a Katalyst™? And how can you accelerate the rate of learning in your organization?

-Just last week I was thrilled to attend – and present at – my first in-person conference in over 2.5 years.
+In early 2022 I attended my first in-person conference in over 2.5 years due to the pandemic.
 I was at the KataCon 8, held on Jekyll Island, hosted by Lean Frontiers!
 I was invited to keynote and teach a workshop about how we accelerate scientific thinking and improvement in organizations.

 Yet, most importantly to me, I had the chance to meet with many colleagues I’ve befriended and interacted with only remotely over the past two years.

 Here are just a few highlights of the event – check out my Twitter feed for more real-time posts.